zostay/zedpm/README.md

 Here are listed the common goals that are built-in to zedpm.
 Any plugin may define additional goals, if desired.

+### Init (not yet implemented)

+The init goal will initialize a new project and fill it with standard boilerplate and initialize files and configurations.

 ### Generate (not yet implemented)

 The generate goal is will take source code in one form and generate it in